 - The tasks and responsibilities of each team member when it comes to collaborating on specific projects

 These are just some examples of where clear goal-setting is needed.
 As every organization is different, it is highly likely that you will come across your own examples on a daily basis.
 As long as you are communicating with all your team members every day, and letting them know exactly what is expected of them, your remote project manager skills will develop and grow.
 And, your team will feel more confident in remote working as they will have some structure to guide them.

 You should try to hold a phone or video meeting with each employee at some point every day.
 If your work is very collaborative in nature, it is fine to include all relevant team members in the same video meeting.
 This is a great chance for everyone to keep each other updated, as well as simply to remind your team that their colleagues are still out there and to encourage them all to communicate.
 Remote working can get extremely lonely.
 It is important to remember this and offer as many opportunities as possible for communication between remote team members to reduce the risks to their mental health.

 Time is extremely valuable, especially when it comes to working from home.
 Any time you spend in virtual meetings and communicating is time spent pulled away from projects.
 Since you’re not having face-to-face conversations, make your messages and meetings short, concise and to the point.
+Use robust communication tools, such as business phone systems or team collaboration apps for seamless communication.
 Ensure your employees have all of the information they need to complete their tasks, and minimize the amount of vague messages you send back and forth.

 Tip 4: Keep Everyone on the Same Page